robelalemu01/multi-omics-gxe-ncd-review/README.md

 This repository includes the Python scripts used to generate the visualizations featured in the manuscript.

-PubmedCitations_SeqCost_Trend.py: Generates Figure 1: Log-Transformed Trends in PubMed Citation Frequencies and Sequencing Costs (2000–2024).
+PubmedCitations_SeqCost_Trend.py (Generates Figure 1): Log-Transformed Trends in PubMed Citation Frequencies and Sequencing Costs (2000–2024).
 Visualizes the growth in PubMed citations for key terms (multi-omics, personalized medicine, and GxE interactions) alongside the decline in sequencing costs.

-gwas_sampleSize_WorldMap.py: Generates Figure 5: Global Distribution of Total GWAS Sample Sizes by Country.
+gwas_sampleSize_WorldMap.py (Generates Figure 5): Global Distribution of Total GWAS Sample Sizes by Country.
 Illustrates disparities in genetic research participation globally, based on GWAS sample sizes by country.

 Requirements